rfaleiro/Muni-image-recognition/README.md

 Live Link: https://muni-web-app-796082523807.us-west1.run.app/
 Project Video: https://www.youtube.com/watch?v=qmK1V2FHKFU

-The goal of this project is to track real-time data for San Francisco Municipal Railway (Muni) buses using a local webcam and image recognition to forecast arrival intervals.
+The goal of this project is to track real-time data for San Francisco Municipal (Muni) buses using a local webcam and image recognition to forecast arrival intervals.

 ### Project Overview
 -  This project goal is to track Muni realtime data using local webcam by levaraging the YOLO Image recognition model.